Graph visualization: fixing data hairballs

 It’s a trick question of course, although most people will pick the one with the most detail just before the hairball appears.

-There are many tricks to removing hairballs, including graph filtering and node and link aggregation, but I’d recommend that you don’t try to literally visualize everything in your underlying knowledge graph.
+There are many ways to combat hairballs, including graph filtering and node and link aggregation, but I’d recommend that you don’t try to visualize everything in your underlying knowledge graph.
 Instead, start working backwards from the job your end users need to get done.

 In this use case, our goal is to identify suspicious individuals with unusual levels of connectivity.
-All we really care about is the people nodes – everything else is metadata that helps to single out some people over others.
+All we really care about is the people nodes – everything else is metadata.

 Let’s see what happens if we create a new visual representation that is derived from our raw graph as follows: